-B. Preferred Scenario Portfolio and Funding Levels Appropriately Balance Short-Term and Long-Term Savings
+B. Proposed Portfolio and Funding Levels Appropriately Balance Short-Term and Long-Term Savings

 SoCalGas believes its portfolio is appropriately balanced on short-term versus long-term savings.
-As an indicator, the overall weighted average measure life for SoCalGas' Preferred and Mandated scenario portfolios is 17.9 years which is longer than the 10 year life assumed in the

-CPUC goals decision (D.04-09-060) while still designed to meet the short-term 2009-2011 goals.
+As an indicator, the overall weighted average measure life for SoCalGas' Proposed Portfolio is 18.98 years which is longer than the 10 year life assumed in the CPUC goals decision (D.04-09-060) while still designed to meet the short-term 2009-2011 goals.